ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - **Final Thesis Due: May 4**: Submit through a tagged release in GitHub the final version of your undergraduate senior thesis.

+- **Faculty Report Final Grades to Course Coordinator: May 10**: Faculty submit grades to the CMPSC 610 coordinator for all work that their students completed in CMPSC 610.

+- **Faculty Meeting to Finalized CMPSC 610 Grades: May 12**: Faculty meet to collaboratively discuss and finalize grades all grades in CMPSC 610.

+- **Faculty Report Final Grades to Registrar: May 15**: Faculty submit to the registrar the final grades for the CMPSC 610 course.

 ## Required Materials

 ### Course Textbooks